Blood test

 • Moderate vitamin D decrease (20 - 30 ng/ml in adults):

-Some anticonvulsants (phenytoin or phenobarbital) or drugs used to treat tuberculosis (rifampicin) may reduce the vitamin D blood levels.
-Therefore, if you are taking medication you can ask your doctor about any possible interference.
+Certain anticonvulsants (such as phenytoin and phenobarbital) or drugs used to treat tuberculosis (such as rifampicin) may reduce vitamin D blood levels.
+Therefore, if you are taking medication, you should consult your doctor about any potential interactions.

 • Severe vitamin D decrease (< 20 ng/ml in adults):

-Vitamin D levels are very low and you should visit your doctor as soon as possible because a prolonged deficiency may cause rickets in children and osteomalacia in adults.
+Vitamin D levels are very low, and you should visit your doctor as soon as possible, as a prolonged deficiency may lead to rickets in children and osteomalacia in adults.

-Patients who have severe deficiency will most likely have a more complicated pathology that needs to be addressed.
+Patients with severe deficiency are likely to have more complicated health issues that need to be addressed.

 Which factors can reduce the vitamin D level in the blood?